ArNeo-VR/EDVA/README.md

 \- [EDVA profile configuration](#edva-profile-configuration)

 # Voice Attack
 Voice-activated control for your PC games and apps.
+More information go [here](https://voiceattack.com).
 ### EDVA VoiceAttack [Commands](Commands)
 [VoiceAttack.com](https://Voiceattack.com) commands are exported to a [text files](Commands) to view the contense,
 they are manualy exported and not fully up to date.